-There was a lot made during a couple of sessions about being more accessible, newbie friendly and encouraging more new faces and ideas at these events.
-If you watch some of the video from Hanselman’s Why So Mean session, you can get the general gist of some of the problems and solutions offered.
+There was a lot made during a couple of sessions about being more accessible, newbie-friendly, and encouraging more new faces and ideas at these events.
+If you watch some of Scott Hanselman’s Why So Mean session, you can get the general gist of some of the problems and solutions offered.
 While I think introspection is generally a good thing, I am not convinced that any progress on this front will be made, and question if these issues are as bad as some may think.
-As a first-time Alt.Net conference attendee and having only met one other person there in real life prior to last weekend, I never felt unwelcome or shunned and everyone that I talked to was cordial and friendly and definitely open to discussion.
+As a first-time Alt.Net conference attendee and having met one other person there in real-life before last weekend, I never felt unwelcome or shunned, and everyone that I talked to was cordial and friendly and definitely open to discussion.

-However I didn’t get on a plane to Seattle to talk about feelings.
-What drew me to the conference was the opportunity to talk about the software with some of the most passionate and opinionated developers in the world.
-By participating in the workshops and sessions, I was able to soak up and participate in some great conversations about agile and lean, LINQ, DDD, context/spec based testing, etc. These are topics that I don’t always have the opportunity to discuss daily and certainly not with people who have the kind of expertise as those who were in Seattle.
+However, I didn’t get on a plane to Seattle to talk about feelings.
+The primary attraction to the event was to discuss building software with some of the most passionate and opinionated developers in the world.
+By participating in the workshops and sessions, I was able to soak up and join conversations about may topics, including agile and lean, LINQ, DDD, and context/spec-based testing.
+These are topics that I don’t always have the opportunity to discuss daily and certainly not with people who have the kind of expertise as those at the event.
 I’ve already been able to apply at work and on my side projects some of the things I’ve picked up, and I don’t think I’m close to truly synthesizing all of the great conversations that I had.

-While my overall experience was positive and worth both the time and expense, I did feel like there were some minuses from the trip.
-Some of the sessions turned out to be essentially just presentations and spurred very little discussion or participation.
-I expected that there might be some of this due to the lack of experience or expertise with the tech.
-Sessions like Miguel de Icaza’s on Mono and the iPhone fell into that category since virtually no one there had any experience with developing for the iPhone and even fewer with Mono, but even things like some of the discussions on more common topics like DDD or Agile were somewhat eyes forward discussions and lacked some of the give and take that really made some of the other sessions.
+While my overall experience was positive, I did feel like there were some minuses from the trip.
+Some of the sessions turned out to be mostly one-way presentations that spurred little discussion or participation.
+I suspect that may be attributed to an overall lack of experience with the topic.
+Sessions like Miguel de Icaza’s on Mono and the iPhone fell into that category since virtually no one there had any experience with developing for the iPhone and even fewer with Mono.
+Still, even discussions about more universal topics like DDD or Agile were somewhat “eyes forward” and lacked the interaction and engagement that made other sessions notable.

 Lastly, I’d like to thank the people of the Alt.Net Seattle group for putting this together, and you should be proud of the success the conference achieved.
 Job well done.